 - Hire the best professional.
-Tile installation can be tricky if you never did it before.
-Despite YouTube videos that give the wrong impression that it is easy, we encountered customers who tried and failed.
-Consequently, they lost more money in the process.
 Another trap is to hire the cheapest tile contractor.
 Looking for “the best price” can be detrimental, as quality is not “cheap”.
 We recommend to hire a tile installer that has:

 - at least 5 years experience